 Online Dating Photos: Your Guide To What They are, How To Present Yourself, What To Avoid and What Your Photos Reveal About You

 The recent explosion in online dating has caught many off guard with little to no etiquette to follow.
 Unflattering photos can hurt your chances of meeting that special someone online.
 I recommend clients approach online dating like job-hunting: would you submit a poor resume to a potential employer?
 No, so don't post unflattering photos.
 Here is my list of No No’s to avoid.

 1) Do not post photos with exes.
 (Obvious, but you would be surprised how many people post photos with exes or possible cropped out exes.)

 2) Stay away from selfies.
 (Especially gym selfies, car selfies, and bathroom selfies.
 Unless you have an epic selfie on top of a mountain peak, ski lift, or with a celebrity, just say no to selfies)

 3) Avoid Cliche Fish Photos.
 Women will assume the larger the fish, the smaller the tackle : )

 4) Hold off on photos with your kids.
 (It is great you love your children but simply listing you have children in your profile is enough for now.)

-5) Avoid profile photos with sunglasses.
-(People want to see your eyes!)
+5) Avoid profile photos with sunglasses and hats.
+(People want to see your eyes and face.)
 If you must, go ahead and use one only.